y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.21 --

+A bugfix release, mostly with fixes and improvements from contributors: a bunch of fixes from xkeitarox, and a rendering patch from quantummy.
+Also some new content and improvements to the old stuff from giaotanj.

 -- Version 0.2 --

 Version 0.2 comes with a pretty major change to stockpiles.
 They are now called piles, and instead